 - How to harvest: Snip leaves and flowers with a garden pruner or scissors.

-- Flavor and aroma: Shiso has a cinnamon-curry scent and flavor and distinctive minty aroma.
+- Flavor and aroma: Shiso has a cinnamon-curry scent and flavor and a distinctive minty aroma.

 - Leaves: Toss fresh shiso leaves into green salads or fruit salads.
 Add fresh leaves to Japanese and Asian dishes; use leaves as an outer wrap for sushi.
 Add leaves and flowers to soups and fish dishes.
 Leaves can also be pickled with raw fish.